How to prepare for the ISO 9001 & ISO 14001 Revisions

 What about ISO 45001?

-The committee for ISO 45001 is meeting this year; there’s some speculation that this will be updated in 2027 – we’ll be keeping an eye on this and will update our clients when we know more.
+The committee for ISO 45001 is meeting this year; there’s some speculation that this will be updated in 2027, but there is currently no confirmed revision timetable.
+We will be keeping an eye on this and will update our clients when we know more.

 In summary…